 The fact that the law received bipartisan support shows that the Danes now have realized that their open-border policies have not been a good idea and need to be reversed.

 The United States is not yet at the stage where a reasonable immigration policy compromise between the Republicans and the Democrats can be achieved, but there are lessons to be learned from Denmark.
-It has opted for a centrist solution and so, too, can the United States.We value your comments!
-Please weigh in on our comment section below.
+It has opted for a centrist solution and so, too, can the United States.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com